ShanRonaldson/portfolio-website/portfolio-website-ts/README.md

     │   └── _reset.scss
     └── components
 7. After the SCSS file structure is set up, I then do the basic component setup.
 I always have a header and footer, so I will create components for those, and will create other components as necessary.
+8. For this project I will not be creating a database, so I created a folder in which I added all the relevant information which I want to add to my portfolio site, including personal information and work experience.
+All the data is public knowledge, and is the same or similar to my LinkedIn profile and GitHub.

 ## Styles